telerik/teststudio-docs/docs/features/dialogs-and-popups/dialogs.md

 ><br>
 > For example, if the user selects a destination folder under the current Windows user folder __Test Studio automatically converts the path using the Windows variable %USERPROFILE%__.

+The __FilePath__ property in __OpenFile__ dialog accepts multiple files listed quoted and space separated.
+These will be uploaded if the server accepts multiple files upload.

+![FilePath property in WPF OpenFile][8]

 [1]: /img/features/dialogs-and-popups/dialogs/dialog-step-builder.png
 [2]: /img/features/dialogs-and-popups/dialogs/timeouts-extended-menu.png